Best Invisible Braces

 These bumps act as pressure points and direct each tooth to move toward the desired position.
 In some cases, your treatment may require elastics.
 These are attached to the inner part of your jaw and help aid the tooth movement.

-- Soak your aligners once a day.
+• Soaking your aligners once a day

-You must typically keep clear aligners on your teeth at least 20 to 22 hours per day for them to fully work and bring your teeth to the proper position.
-You can take them out to eat, brush and floss, but that’s about it.
 You can drink water with your aligners in, but it's recommended that you avoid soda, coffee, tea and other dark liquids that might stain the retainer sets.
 Hard candy, crunchy breads and gum should also be avoided to prevent plaque buildup.

 Some people who wear clear aligners experience unintentional weight loss due to the hassle of removing the retainer for snacks, which many people refer to as the "Invisalign diet."
-If you are actively trying to determine whether Invisalign or braces would be the best fit for you, consider reading Invisalign vs. Braces to look at some of the pros and cons of both.

 Clear aligners vs. braces